 That is not to say that our boys do not also deserve and get a good education.
 I am simply saying that educating a girl has proven to be a very sound investment which pays tremendous dividends to her and her loved ones over her lifetime.
 She typically has stable, well-paid, meaningful employment or operates a successful business, a business which often employs her extended family.

-So you get a break from the children while they’re in school.
-What happens when they return?
+So you get a break from the children while they’re in Corazón School.
+What happens when the school day ends?

 2:30 to 3:30: La Comida